 Vanilla Strawberry (Hydrangea paniculata ‘Renhy’) – a real show stopper and award winner

-Hydrangea ‘Strawberry Vanilla’ was introduced from France and has got to be one of the most eye catching hydrangeas in recent years.
-Being named “top plant” by the American Nursery and Landscape Association it wasy to see why!
-This easy to grow hydrangea will grow well in south facing positions which can sometimes be less forgiving for some shrubs and yet still seems to thrive in sunny positions all though it best to assume it prefers dappled shade to grow to it full potential.
+Hydrangea ‘Strawberry Vanilla’ was introduced from France and has got to be one of the most eye-catching hydrangeas in recent years.
+Being named “top plant” by the American Nursery and Landscape Association it easy to see why!
+This easy to grow hydrangea will grow well in south facing positions which can sometimes be less forgiving for some shrubs and yet still seems to thrive in sunny positions all thought it best to assume it prefers dappled shade to grow to its full potential.
 It is a large vigorous, deciduous shrub and will grow to around 6-7ft ft tall by around 4-5ft wide so ensure you plan for a large plant and allow plenty of growing room for it to mature.
-It will start to produce them show stopping flowers around the start of Summer and flowers appear from white pinkish buds and open into white flowers.
-The large white coned shaped flowers then start to turn pink before slowly turning a strawberry red color giving it the name Vanilla Strawberry.
-But if that was not amazing enough the Vanilla Strawberry Hydrangea flowers all summer long meaning that all three flower colors (white /pink and strawberry pink) are displayed at once which just looks beautiful as the three colors contrast against each other for that award winning show!.
+It will start to produce them show-stopping flowers around the start of Summer and flowers appear from white pinkish buds and open into white flowers.
+The large white coned shaped flowers then start to turn pink before slowly turning a strawberry red colour giving it the name Vanilla Strawberry.
+But if that was not amazing enough the Vanilla Strawberry Hydrangea flowers all summer long meaning that all three flower colours (white /pink and strawberry pink) are displayed at once which just looks beautiful as the three colours contrast against each other for that award-winning show!.

 - Plant in well-drained fertile soil